 Donating a Book

-Donated books are subject to the same selection criteria as books the Library purchases for the collection.
+Donated books are subject to the same selection criteria as books the Library buys.
 Materials that are not selected will be sent to the Denver Public Library Friends Foundation for use in its semiannual book sales.

 Adapted from The Seattle Public Library's purchasing guidelines